-You may choose to report to law enforcement, you may choose to report to law enforcement, you may choose to report to law enforcement, you may choose to report to hallot failety, you may choose to report to Tele IX, you may choose to report to report to report to report to report to report through our campus disclinary process, you may report to all, or may choose to access none of these options.
-Alselfort investing will protect you identify in pulcify available information, such as within our annual security report or in warmings sent to the campus community.
-You can access the accommodations listed below regardess of where you choose to report and we will less these accommodations confidently, as long as it does not limit our ability to provide them to you.
-If we would need to share information in order to provide an accommodation, we would notify you of what information needs to be shared, why, it with whom yor to sharing the information.
+You may choose to report to law enforcement, you may choose to report to Public Safety, you may choose to report to a CSA, you may choose to report to Title IX, you may choose to report through our campus disciplinary process, you may report to all, or may choose to access none of these options.
+Adelphi University will protect your identity in publicly available information, such as within our annual security report or in warnings sent to the campus community.
+You can access the accommodations listed below regardless of where you choose to report and we will keep these accommodations confidential, as long as it does not limit our ability to provide them to you.
+If we would need to share information in order to provide an accommodation, we would notify you of what information needs to be shared, why, & with whom prior to sharing the information On Campus

-On Campus